rehierl/node-tree-outliner/about-h1-h6.md

 **Heading X of section Y**

-If a section `A` is introduced by heading element `A`, then that heading element is also said to be the heading element of that section.
+If a section `A` is introduced by heading element `A`, then that heading element is also said to be the heading of that section.

 **Node X (is located inside | belongs to | is associated with) section Y**